 The Department of Counselor Education and Family Studies (CEFS) is a department of the School of Behavioral Sciences.
-The graduate Counseling program, launched in 1981, is committed to providing quality professional training for healing human hurts from a perspective permeated by Christian faith.
-Our training in theory and the practice of counseling is designed to prepare students to work as licensed counselors in a variety of settings.
-The M.A. program provides foundational studies that equip students for licensure, to pursue doctoral studies and careers in community mental health and human service agencies, educational institutions, private practice, government, and business and industrial settings.
+The Graduate Counseling program, launched in 1981, is committed to providing quality professional training of counselors/marriage and family therapists from a faith-based perspective.
+Our training in theory and the practice of counseling is designed to prepare students to work as Licensed Professional Counselors (LPC) or Licensed Marriage and Family Therapists (LMFT) in a variety of settings with diverse populations.
+The M.A. program provides foundational studies that equip students for licensure, to pursue doctoral studies, careers in community mental health and human service agencies, educational institutions, private practice, government, and business and industrial settings.